Saniya777-byte/MicroAudit/README.md

 🚀 Problem Statement

 Small and medium-sized businesses often struggle to keep track of required documents, licenses, and compliance deadlines.
-Missing renewals or failing to maintain proper documentation can lead to:
+Missing renewals or failing to maintain proper documentation can lead to:<br>

-💸 Heavy fines
+💸 Heavy fines<br>

-⚖️ Legal issues
+⚖️ Legal issues<br>

-📉 Loss of credibility
+📉 Loss of credibility<br>

 Currently, there is no simple and affordable system to automatically check, validate, and guide businesses in staying compliant.
 A single missed renewal or incorrect document can lead to crippling fines, legal complications, and a devastating loss of business credibility.
 Existing solutions are often complex, expensive, or not tailored for the needs of small entrepreneurs.